 Perfumer Claude Frayesse in cooperation with Marcel Weil made the first perfumes packed in Baccarat flacons back in 1927.
 Their names associate us of expensive fur: Zibeline, Chinchilla, Royal and Hermine.

 The Weil family started living as emigrants in the USA from 1940.
 They started presenting their new fragrant oils: Secret de Venus, and when they returned to Paris in 1946 they introduced two other editions: Antilope and Padisha.

-Together with Jean Pierre Weil the brand Weil modernized in 1960 and published Eau de Fracheur, which was placed as a unisex fragrance because of its freshness.
+Weil modernized in 1960 and published Eau de Fracheur, which was placed as a unisex fragrance because of its freshness.
 Editions Gentilhomme from 1966, Weil de Weil from 1970, Chunga from 1977 and Weil for men from 1980 were added.
 The year of 1984 was very significant for Weil, since a great success was achieved with Bambou, which was attractive for its aquatic-fruity accords.
 Perfume Kipling was introduced in 1986, Bambou and Eau de Fracheur received new packages in 1991.

 Bambou was introduced 1984 with redesigned outer carton in 1991.
 It opens with Sicilian mandarin, while a heart encompasses jasmine, rose tea, ylang ylang and tuberose.
 Base notes introduce Mysore sandalwood, oak moss and Bourbon vetiver.

 The perfume is available as 30, 50 and 100ml edp, with 400 ml body milk, 400 ml bath and 50 ml deo spray.